streamich/nano-css/docs/unitless.md

 });
 ```

-This addon allows you tu use numbers instead, it will postfix every numeric property that
+This addon allows you to use numbers instead, it will postfix every numeric property that
 requires a unit with `px`.
-Properties that don't need a unit will be kep unitless.
+Properties that don't need a unit will remain unitless.

 ```js
 nano.rule('.foo', {